One of These Nights: Commercial performance

 The album debuted on the US Billboard 200 chart at number 25 the week of its release, and climbed to number one in its fourth week on the chart, where it then stayed the next four weeks.
-It is the first of the four consecutive number one albums by the Eagles.
+It was the first of four consecutive number one albums for the Eagles.
 The album was certified quadruple platinum by the Recording Industry Association of America (RIAA), signifying shipment of over four million copies in the United States.

 Track listing

 Personnel

+Credits adapted from the liner notes.